 Value of Scholarship: Applicants who are awarded scholarships for Germany under S1 are helped by KAAD with their Visa-modalities, paid for the flights to Germany and back, provided with language training in Germany prior to their studies, etc.

-Duration of Scholarship: Duration of research
+Duration of Scholarship: Duration of program

 How to Apply: Interested graduates can fill an online questionnaire, which they find on the application webpage www.kaad-application.de.
 For detailed information about application requirements and procedures, we recommend to read the FAQs.